 BY JONATHAN VALANIA Hard to remember now but there was a time when the Jesus & Mary Chain divided the population of planet Earth into two camps: Those who were sure they were the Second Coming and those who thought they were the end of Western Civilization.
 Such was the response 30 years ago to the band’s debut, Psychocandy.
 History would, of course, judge it a seminal and deeply influential classic.
-In advance of the re-activated Jesus And Mary Chain’s show at Union Transfer on September 22nd, we got frontman Jim Reid on the phone from his home in Devon, England, and he spoke candidly and at length about noise and melody, drugs and religion, and life 30 years after lighting the fuse on a cultural flashpoint that’s still blowing up in our faces like an exploding cigar that just keeps giving.
+After a lengthy hiatus, the band is active again, and recently released the most def Damage And Joy, their first LP since 1998’s Munki.
+Don’t call it it a comeback, call it a return to form — and yet another reminder that the band once derided as unlistenable noise has become the soundtrack of our lives.
+In advance of the re-activated Jesus And Mary Chain’s show at Union Transfer on Monday May 15th, we got frontman Jim Reid on the phone from his home in Devon, England, and he spoke candidly and at length about noise and melody, drugs and religion, and life 30 years after lighting the fuse on a cultural flashpoint that’s still blowing up in our faces like an exploding cigar that just keeps giving.

 PHAWKER: First things first, let’s just go over some ancient history.
 How did the name Jesus and Mary Chain come about?

 JIM REID: Well, I mean, it’s the same as any other band, I suppose.
 We looked for ideas and stuff, like, things that we thought would be cool and not like any other bands names.
 We actually had a gig before we had a name.
 We kind of arranged this London show with [Creation Records founder] Alan McGee.
 It was based on demos that we’d made.
 But we’d kind of made all these demos under various names, most of which were absolutely shite, to be honest with you.
 The one I can remember was, I think, The Poppy Seeds.
 We were The Poppy Seeds for awhile.